NBISweden/module-dmp-dm-practices/_episodes/02-exercise-part1.md

 >
 > A knowledge model act as a question database/source.
 For the purpose of this
 > learning module, a special version has been created, in order to better demonstrate
 > tool.
 It is not suitable for creating a real data management plan.
+We recommend to use a knowledge model called
+> SciLifeLab Science Europe / VR DMP, when writing a full DMP.
 {: .callout}

 ## Fill the questionnaire
 The DSW provides a filtering feature that allows you to see questions relevant only to a particular phase of a research project.

-* Make sure the phase `Before Submitting the Proposal` is selected
+* Make sure the phase `Before Submitting the Proposal` is selected.

 * The answers will be saved automatically.